Small Business Financing Options | What You Need To Know | Checkatrade

 • Crowdfunding

-This list is by no means exhaustive.
-It is, however, a good place to start when researching methods of funding a small business.
+This list of new business funding options is by no means exhaustive.
+But it’s a good place to start when researching start-up business loans.

-Startup business loans and business grants are two of the most popular ways to fund a small business launch.
+Another type of small business financing is a grant.
+Loans and grants are two of the most popular ways to fund a small business launch.

 The main difference between a business loan and a business grant?
 A grant doesn’t need to be paid back.
 A loan does.